 The Licensee shall not permit machinery to travel up the stream bed and fording of any Water body is to be kept to a minimum and limited to one area.
 Equipment used should be well cleaned and free of oil and grease and maintained free of fluid leaks.

-The Licensee shall provide to the Board for review, for-construction design drawings for stream culverts, bridges and any other structures, which may impact the quantity, quality and flow of water, at least thirty (30) days prior to construction.
+The Licensee shall provide to the Board for review, for-construction design drawings for stream culverts, bridges and any other structures, which may impact the quantity, quality and flow of water, at least thirty (30) days prior to construction, unless otherwise approved by the Board in writing.

 The Licensee shall submit to the Board for review, at least thirty (30) days prior to implementation, copies of separate Blasting Management Plans developed for the mining operation, tunnelling of the railway and blasting near water bodies as committed to during the Public Hearing.

-The Licensee is authorized to withdraw up to 1,500 m3 / day to a maximum of 547,500 m3 annually of Water specifically for use in dust suppression or control along the Tote Road during the Early Revenue Phase (ERP) of the Project.
-Water for dust suppression or control shall be obtained from the sources in accordance with thresholds established in Table 2-3.
+The Licensee is authorized to withdraw up to 1,500 m3 / day to a maximum of 547,500 m3 annually of Water specifically for use in dust suppression or control along the Tote Road, unless otherwise approved by the Board in writing..
+Water for dust suppression or control shall be obtained from the sources in accordance with thresholds established in Table 2-3, unless otherwise approved by the Board in writing.

 Table 2-3: Water use Authorized for Dust Suppression